Zeanon/ComputerCraft/DraconicReactorControl/README.md

 <br>to update just run <code>update</code>
 ## Run
 to run the program you don't have to do anything, the install script will do everything for you.
-<br>to kill the program just hold down ctrl+t twice or delete startup and then reboot the System
+<br>to kill the program just hold down ctrl+t twice or delete startup and then reboot the System.
-<br>if you happen, to use two reactors, you can use the [DraconicReactorGenerationOverview](https://github.com/Zeanon/ComputerCraft/tree/master/DraconicReactorGenerationOverview/) program I wrote, to monitor their total stats
+<br>if you happen, to use two reactors, you can use the [DraconicReactorGenerationOverview](https://github.com/Zeanon/ComputerCraft/tree/master/DraconicReactorGenerationOverview/) program I wrote, to monitor their total stats.